offensive-vk/UntilEverything/LANGUAGES.md

 - [Markdown](https://github.com/offensive-vk/UntilEverything/blob/master/Markdown/) is a lightweight markup language for creating formatted text using a plain-text editor.
 Markdown is widely used for blogging and instant messaging, and also used elsewhere in inline forums, collaborative software, documentation pages, and readme files.
 - [MDX](https://github.com/offensive-vk/UntilEverything/blob/master/Markdown/) is a lightweight markup language with plain-text formatting syntax, often used to format readme files, documentation, and notes, commonly supported in platforms like GitHub and Stack Overflow.
 - [MongoDB](https://github.com/offensive-vk/UntilEverything/blob/master/MongoDB/) is a NoSQL database management system that uses a document-oriented data model to store data in flexible, JSON-like documents, commonly used for scalable, high-performance applications.
-- [Node JS](https://github.com/offensive-vk/UntilEverything/blob/master/Node/) is a JavaScript runtime environment that allows developers to run JavaScript code server-side, outside of a web browser.
+- [Node.JS](https://github.com/offensive-vk/UntilEverything/blob/master/Node/) is a JavaScript runtime environment that allows developers to run JavaScript code server-side, outside of a web browser.
 - [PHP](https://github.com/offensive-vk/UntilEverything/blob/master/PHP/) is a server-side scripting language primarily used for web development to create dynamic and interactive web pages.
 - [Python](https://github.com/offensive-vk/UntilEverything/blob/master/Python/) is a high-level programming language known for its simplicity and versatility.
 - [React](https://github.com/offensive-vk/UntilEverything/blob/master/React/) is a popular JavaScript library for building user interfaces, primarily for single-page applications where you need a fast and interactive user experience.
 It allows developers to create reusable UI components, making the code easier to manage and develop.